andy-paine/mongodb-boshrelease/README.md

 ### Templating

 Since most of the jobs in this release are running `mongod` or `mongos`, a lot of the configuration is similar too.
 To avoid repetition, there is a shared [templates](templates/) directory which is symlinked into each of the relevant jobs.
-Some editors will make the symlink look like it is a true subdirectory so be careful when editing any templates that the changes are relevant to all jobs using it.
+> Note: Some editors (e.g. VSCode) will make the symlink look like it is a true subdirectory so be careful when editing any templates that the changes are relevant to all jobs using it.

 ### Cluster authentication